Fort Drum (Philippines): Philippines Campaign (1944–1945)

-In 1945 following the offensive to recapture Manila, the heavily fortified island was the last position in Manila Bay held by the Japanese.
+In 1945, following the offensive to recapture Manila, the heavily fortified island was the last position in Manila Bay held by the Japanese.
 On 13 April, after a heavy aerial and naval bombardment, a modified Landing Ship Medium (LSM) with a bridging arm came alongside the fort.
-US troops used the extended arm to run directly from the ship onto the fort quickly gaining control of its top deck and confining the Japanese garrison below.
+U.S. troops used the extended arm to run directly from the ship onto the fort quickly gaining control of its top deck and confining the Japanese garrison below.

 Company F of the 2nd Battalion, 151st Infantry Regiment, 38th Infantry Division and a detachment of the 113th Combat Engineer Battalion were chosen to lead the attack on Fort Drum because they had earlier led the successful assault on a mortar battery at Fort Hughes on Caballo Island.
-Rather than attempting to break into the battery, they had used White phosphorus mortar rounds to ignite a 2500 gal mixture of two parts diesel fuel and one part gasoline that had been pumped into the battery through a vent.
+Rather than attempting to break into the battery, they had used white phosphorus mortar rounds to ignite a 2500 gal mixture of two parts diesel fuel and one part gasoline that had been pumped into the battery through a vent.
 This method was repeated twice on subsequent days.

 At Fort Drum, the combat engineers modified the technique they had used at Fort Hughes.
 After the gasoline mixture had been pumped in through air vents on the top deck, a timed fuse of TNT was used to detonate incendiary grenades.
-Several US Army film crews filmed the entire operation from around Manila Bay.
+Several U.S. Army film crews filmed the entire operation from around Manila Bay.
 The explosion ejected a 1-ton hatch 300 ft into the air and blew out parts of the fort's reinforced concrete walls.
-US troops had to wait five days before the fortress could be examined because of the heat and internal fire that raged for several days; all 68 Japanese soldiers were killed (six were found to have suffocated in the upper floors of the fort, while the charred remains of the remaining 62 were found in the fort's boiler room).
+U.S. troops had to wait five days before the fortress could be examined because of the heat and internal fire that raged for several days; all 68 Japanese soldiers were killed (six were found to have suffocated in the upper floors of the fort, while the charred remains of the remaining 62 were found in the fort's boiler room).
 With the capture of Fort Drum and the other Manila Bay forts, Japanese resistance in the Bay area ended.